Modern Slavery Act Statement

 Our Policies

-Bright Horizons has robust policies and procedures in place that underpin our commitment to ensure that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our policies and procedures are continuously reviewed and updated to reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere within our business.
+Bright Horizons has robust policies and procedures in place that aim to ensure that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+Our policies and procedures are regularly reviewed and updated to reflect our resolve to act ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place within our business.

 Our Governance

-Bright Horizons’ activities and operations are overseen by our UK Leadership Team (UKLT) which has ultimate responsibility for all that we do.
-Our UKLT is made up of senior directors from Bright Horizons’ different teams and is chaired by our Managing Director.
+Bright Horizons’ activities and operations in the UK are overseen by our UK Leadership Team (UKLT) which has ultimate responsibility for our UK operations and business.
+Our UKLT is made up of senior directors from various Bright Horizons’ teams and is chaired by our Managing Director.

 The UKLT guides and oversees Bright Horizons in achieving the mission to enrich the lives of children, families and communities where we live and work.